aaronclauset/parental-leave/README.md

 # Motivation

-Inspired in part by a study of university parental leave policies by [Antecol et al.](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzdGVhcm5zamV8Z3g6NDE0NTM4MTBhYjBmYjhmYw) ([New York Times](https://www.nytimes.com/2016/06/26/business/tenure-extension-policies-that-put-women-at-a-disadvantage.html), [Inside HigherEd](https://www.insidehighered.com/news/2016/06/27/stopping-tenure-clock-may-help-male-professors-more-female-study-finds)), we recently collected the paid<sup>1</sup> parental leave policies for tenure-track faculty<sup>2</sup> at 205 research universities in the US and Canada.
+Inspired in part by a 2016 study of university parental leave policies by [Antecol et al.](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzdGVhcm5zamV8Z3g6NDE0NTM4MTBhYjBmYjhmYw) ([New York Times](https://www.nytimes.com/2016/06/26/business/tenure-extension-policies-that-put-women-at-a-disadvantage.html), [Inside HigherEd](https://www.insidehighered.com/news/2016/06/27/stopping-tenure-clock-may-help-male-professors-more-female-study-finds)), in 2017-2018, we collected the paid<sup>1</sup> parental leave policies for tenure-track faculty<sup>2</sup> at 205 research universities in the US and Canada.
 The purpose of this post is to share the data we collected, highlight the complexity of many such policies, and share some preliminary analyses.

 # Methods